wyhitcs/team-letsencrypt/draftv1.md

 - Usage (as plugin or client): Let’s encrypt not only can serve as an independent application, it can also serve as a third party module in other applications.
 In the latter case, Let’s encrypt is used as a plugin.

-- Input Method: Users can either input arguments of functions from keyboard or from a pre-stored file.
+- Input Method: Users can either input arguments of functions from a keyboard or from a pre-stored file.

 ##### **Plugin**

-Plugin concerns the extensions of Let’s Encrypt and is binded at compile time.
+Plugin concerns the extensions of Let’s Encrypt and is bound at compile time.

 - Web server support: Let’s Encrypt client supports a number of different “plugins” that can be used to obtain and/or install certificates.
 Plugins that can obtain a specified certificate are called “authenticators” and can be used with the “certonly” command.
 Plugins that can install a certificate are called “installers”.
 Apache, Nginx and webroot are plugins currently supported.
-Moreover, users can use a “standalone” webserver to obtain a certificate.
+Moreover, users can use a “standalone” web server to obtain a certificate.
 This is useful on systems with no web server, or when direct integration with the local web server is not supported or not desired.

 ##### **Configuration**